 What if you can’t pay your bills due to Coronavirus?

-The country is heading into a period of recession and depression, with many people put under financial pressures due to Coronavirus.
+Heading into a period of recession, financial pressures due to Covid

 Jobs are already being hit in the travel and leisure sector as businesses close their doors because of the Coronavirus spike.